What is dental insurance?

 Many dental plans also include coverage for basic services, such as fillings and extractions, and major services like root canals and crowns.

-• Preventative care is covered at 100%.
-Basic procedures, such as regular checkups, cleanings, and x-rays, will follow under this 100% category with most insurance plans.
+- Preventative care is covered at 100%.
+Basic procedures, such as regular checkups, cleanings, and x-rays, are covered in this category.

 What does dental insurance not cover?

 There are limits to dental coverage -- typically between $1,000 and $2,000.
 When you reach your dental benefit limit, your coverage stops and you pay out of pocket for the rest.
-The annual maximum would be specific to a time period, usually a calendar year.
+This is usually an annual maximum.

 It’s important to note that preventative care isn’t often included in the maximum, allowing your dollar to stretch a little further.